et-mill/csc499/ReadMe.txt

 or
 >python sort_names.py 'Sort Me.txt' 'Sorted Names.txt' -z

+To test the correctness of output files: run the sort_test.py command in the terminal
+example:
+>python sort_test.py

+the output for the example test should be ..F, two passes and a fail.

 Let me know if you have any questions, thanks for your time!
 Tested on Manjaro Linux, not sure if there's any particularities with OSX file paths.